 Ilitch Electronics Noise Canceling System - Strat

 I recently embarked on upgrades to my Fender Classic Series '70s Stratocaster® Electric Guitar.
 I noticed how one string was changing pitch after using the tremolo.
 A worn groove in the bridge saddle was allowing that string to stick.
-There was also a sticking grove in the guitar nut that would release string tension with a "ping" and thus detune.
+There was also a sticking groove in the guitar nut that would release string tension with a "ping" and thus detune.
 So I ended up replacing the Fender stamped metal saddles with Graph Tech String Saver Saddles with TPFE (Teflon lubricant).
 I also replaced the string trees and guitar nut with TUSQ XL, also with TPFE, which has the lowest coefficient of friction of any material.
 Problem solved.

 Next, I decided to address the hum inherent in my vintage single-coil pickups.
 I spent days researching replacement options, including noiseless "humbucker" pickups with an additional reverse-wound coil that cancels the noise.
 I listened to and read about Fender Vintage Noiseless, Fender Hot Noiseless.
 Fender N3, DiMarzio pickups, Seymore Duncan pickups, Kinsman pickups, etc. The general consensus from many is that these pickups change the tone compared to the original single-coil pickups.